-A child’s cry: Nigeria’s malnutrition crisis demands urgent action
+A Child’s Cry: Nigeria’s malnutrition crisis demands urgent action

 According to the March 2025 Cadre Harmonisé—a food security survey—nearly 31 million people across 26 states and the Federal Capital Territory face acute food insecurity.
 When extrapolated nationwide, this leads up to 40 million, surpassing the population of many countries.
 This is not just a statistic—it is a humanitarian catastrophe.

-We call on the government of Nigeria, international partners, the private sector, and friends of Nigeria to step up with immediate and sustained funding for food and nutrition support.
-Humanitarian organisations are ready to scale up—but we cannot do so without resources.
-The next three to six months are critical.
-If nothing is done now, children’s lives will be at stake
+We call on the Government of Nigeria, international partners, the private sector, and friends of Nigeria to step up with immediate and sustained funding for food and nutrition support.
+Humanitarian organizations are ready to scale up—but we cannot do so without resources.
+The next 3–6 months are critical.
+If nothing is done now, children’s lives will be at stake.

 Children like Musa have immense potential.
 But malnutrition in early life can lead to irreversible physical and cognitive damage.
 If we fail to act, we risk losing an entire generation to hunger and disease.
 But if we act now, we can change the trajectory of millions of lives.
 We also urge for long-term investments in resilient, locally led solutions.
 Nutrition is not just a humanitarian issue—it is a development imperative.
 Every dollar, every naira invested in nutrition is an investment in Nigeria’s future.